-Short extensions may be granted for reasons such as:
+Short extensions may be granted for:

 - unavoidable work commitments